 To get a Civica card you just need to show an ID.
 And they will accept several types of IDs including:

 - University photo ID

 The Civica card initially will have no value but you can recharge it by standing in ticket lines at any metro station.
 In addition, there are some recharging machines at some metro stations.

-The Civica card can also be used on many of the white integrated feeder buses that have Civica card readers.
-If a metro bus has a Civica reader you can’t use integrated tickets for the lower fare bus/metro combination.
-Buses with a Civica reader only have the lower integrated fare available if you use a Civica card.
+The Civica card can also be used on most of the white integrated feeder buses that have Civica card readers.
+If an integrated bus has a Civica reader you can’t use integrated tickets for the lower fare bus/metro combination.
+And buses with a Civica reader only have the lower integrated fare available if you use a Civica card.